Kilarin/simple_dialogs/README.md

-timeOfDay() returns a value of hours.millihours so 5:30 will be returned as 5.50 and 15:45 will be returned as 15.75 timeOfDay(NIGHTORDAY) or timeOfDay(DAYORNIGHT) will return 0 for night, and 1 for day The function defines day as begining at 4.75 (4:45) when the sun rises and day as ending at 19.36 (19:22) when the sun sets
+timeOfDay() returns a value of hours.millihours so 5:30 will be returned as 5.50 and 15:45 will be returned as 15.75 timeOfDay(NIGHTORDAY) or timeOfDay(DAYORNIGHT) will return 0 for night, and 1 for day The function defines day as beginning at 4.75 (4:45) when the sun rises and day as ending at 19.36 (19:22) when the sun sets